 The SCEF NIDD API supports an NIDD Configuration procedure that may be used by the IN-CSE to inform the SCEF that it expects Non-IP Data from a UE hosting an MN-CSE, ADN-AE, or ASN-CSE.
 Figure 7.1.1.1-1 illustrates this procedure.
 If the NIDD Configuration procedure is performed, the IN-CSE should perform the procedure before a UE attaches and attempts to establish a Non-IP PDN connection to the SCEF.

+7.1.1.1.1 NIDD Configuration Request

 Figure 7.1.1.1-1: NIDD Configuration Request